Structure theorems for actions of homeomorphism groups

 \subsection{Topological preliminaries}

-We begin by recalling some basic facts about the topology of homeomorphism and diffeomorphism groups.
+We begin by recalling some basic facts about the topology of homeomorphism and diffeomorphism groups and configuration spaces.
 For simplicity, we assume all manifolds are connected, although analogous results hold in the disconnected case, provided one takes into account the surjections from $\Homeo_c(M)$ or $\Diff^r_c(M)$ to the homeomorphism or diffeomorphism groups of any union of connected components of $M$ obtained by restriction to those components.
 When we speak of $\Diff^r_c(M)$, we tacitly assume that $M$ has a smooth structure.
 We equip the groups $\Homeo_c(M)$ and $\Diff^r_c(M)$ with the standard $C^0$ and $C^r$ compact-open topologies, respectively.

 It follows from deep work of Edwards--Kirby \cite{EK} and Cernavskii \cite{Cernasvskii} that $\Homeo_c(M)$ is locally connected (the main result of \cite{EK} is that the homeomorphism groups of a compact manifold is locally contractible, and the proof easily gives local connectedness for $\Homeo_c(M)$ for general $M$).